pbeeken/attiny-remoteLaserPointer/README.md

 Test connection to the pizero with `http://raspzero01.local:8080/`

 ## Hardware Notes
 The device consists of 2 servo motors arranged in a way as to control the azumuth and assension of a platform to which is attached a laser pointer.
 All devices respond to $I^2C$ commands.
-Fortunately on the $\Pi$ there is are node libraries that make this easy to control.
+Fortunately on the $\Pi$ there are node libraries that make this easy to control.

 ### **Laser peripheral**
 DEVICE ADDR 0x14